sourlemon-jpg/German-Verb-Table-Extractor/README.md

 To install these libraries, run the following command:
 > pip install requests bs4 tabulate colorama

+or you can use:
+>pip install -r requirements.txt

 ### Usage
 The script takes a German verb as input and makes a GET request to the website to scrape verb conjugation information.
 The information is then saved to a text file named "dieFolgen.txt".